-The Heidelberg Physics Graduate Days take place for the 37th time this autumn!
+The Heidelberg Physics Graduate Days take place for the 38th time this spring!

-To take part in the 37th Graduate Days please register yourself here.
+To take part in the 38th Grad Days please register yourself here.

 The Heidelberg Physics Graduate Days take place im Neuenheimer Feld 226, in the Physikalisches Institut, see details of venue .

 To obtain meals, you will receive meal tags on registration at the conference office in the foyer of INF 226.